-They may be old-fashioned, but who can resist a Jam Drop?
+They may be old-fashioned, but who can resist Jam Drops?
 No wonder they still live on in supermarkets and suburban bakeries today.

 This recipe is super simple to prepare and bake off.

 It’s always tempting to take the easy road and buy some of your favourite biscuits.
 But making your own own jam drops is worth the effort.

 First, they’ll ALWAYS taste even better than any store-bought version.